spryker/spryker-docs/docs/scos/dev/guidelines/project-development-guidelines.md

 The project development, the team is free to decide what approach to use.
 Spryker recommends considering **Configuration**, **Plug and Play**, and **Project modules** first to get maximum from the Spryker OS codebase, atomic releases, leverage minimum efforts for the integration of the new features and keeping system up to date.

-Before starting the project it is recommended to check available development strategies and define one for your implementation {ADD LINK TO A DEVELOPMENT STRATEGIES}.
+Before starting the project, we recommend you check available development strategies and define one for your implementation.
+See [Development strategies](/docs/scos/dev/back-end-development/extending-spryker/development-strategies.html).

 ## Development & Tests